radin-lawrence/multitier-ipgeolocation-caching-docker-compose/README.md

       - API_KEY=<api key>

   ```
-  > Remember to replace " <api key> " with your own key.
-Here I'm using the free plan of ipgeolocation.io. to generate api_key: https://app.ipgeolocation.io/
+  > Remember to replace " api key " with your own key.
+Here I'm using the free plan of ipgeolocation.io to generate api_key: https://app.ipgeolocation.io/

 **Nginx-Internal load balancer**